European shares mixed, Asia slips on omicron worries

 AP Business Writer

-TOKYO (AP) — European benchmarks have opened mixed, with London’s FTSE 100 at nearly a two-year high, after Asian shares mostly finished lower.
+TOKYO (AP) — European benchmarks opened mixed, with London’s FTSE 100 at nearly a two-year high, after Asian shares mostly finished lower Wednesday.

 France’s CAC 40 edged up 0.1% in early trading to 7,190.22, while Germany’s DAX slipped 0.2% to 15,935.45.
 Britain’s FTSE 100 rose 1.1% to 7,449.16 — its highest level since February 2020, amid optimism that the omicron coronavirus variant may prove to be milder than earlier versions of the virus.